redis/redis-doc/commands/sdiffstore.md

-This command is equal to `SDIFF`, but instead of returning the resulting set, it is stored in `destination`.
+This command is identical to `SDIFF`, but instead of returning the resulting set, it is stored in _destination_.

 If `destination` already exists, it is overwritten.